liferay/liferay-docs/userGuide/en/chapters/05-liferay-collaboration-suite.markdown

 Now you are ready to begin using your calendar.
 Click the *Add Event* button.
 You will see a form that allows you to fill out all the information for your event.

-**Start Date/Time**: The date and time the event starts.
+**Start Date/Time**: lets you enter a date and time for the event.

-**Duration**: How long the event will last.
+**Duration**: lets you specify long the event will last.

-**All Day Event**: Check this box to disassociate time from the event and make it last all day.
+**All Day Event**: allows you to disassociate time from the event and make it last all day.

-**Time Zone Sensitive**: Leave this box checked to make sure that the portal keeps track of the event regardless of time zone.
+**Time Zone Sensitive**: allows you to make sure that the portal keeps track of the event regardless of time zone.

-**Title**: The title of the event.
+**Title**: lets you provide a title for the event.

-**Description**: A description of the event.
+**Description**: lets you enter a description of the event.

-**Location**: The physical location of the event.
+**Location**: lets you specify the physical location of the event.

-**Type**: Select from a number of pre-configured event types.
+**Type**: allows you to select a pre-configured event type.
 You can change these in the *portal-ext.properties* file.

-**Permissions**: Determine who can view and edit the event.
+**Permissions**: lets you manage who can view and edit the event.

-**Categorizations**: Allows you tag the event.
+**Categorizations**: allows you tag the event.

-**Related Assets**: Allows you to attach a piece of content from another portlet to the event.
+**Related Assets**: allows you to attach a piece of content from another portlet to the event.

-**Repeat**: If the event repeats on a schedule, select the schedule (daily, weekly, monthly. etc.)
+**Repeat**: lets you select the schedule (daily, weekly, monthly. etc.) for repeatable events.

-**End Date**: If the event repeats on a schedule but there is an end to the set of meetings, enter the end date.
+**End Date**: lets you enter the end date for events that repeat on a schedule but have a specified last meeting.

-**Reminders**: Select whether to send a reminder, how long before the event to send it, and through what medium (email, SMS text message, or instant message) to send it.
-Note that this feature is integrated with your profile on the portal, so you will need to fill out your mobile phone number and / or instant messenger IDs in order to use those features.
+**Reminders**: lets you select whether to send a reminder, how long before the event to send it, and through what medium (email, SMS text message, or instant message) to send it.
+Note that this feature is integrated with your profile on the portal, so you will need to fill out your mobile phone number and/or instant messenger IDs in order to use those features.

 When you have finished adding your event, click *Save*.
 You can view calendar events by day, week, month, year, or in a simple list.